dotnet/aspnetcore/docs/AddingNewProjects.md

   - Lists publically visible APIs that are exported from your final compiled `.dll`.
   - This only lists APIs that have already been shipped to customers and cannot be changed.
 - `PublicAPI.UnShipped.txt`
-  - Lists publically visible APIs that are exported from your final compiled `.dll`.
+  - Lists publicly visible APIs that are exported from your final compiled `.dll`.
 If this is not configured properly, you will get build errors.
 VS will warn you though with green squiggly lines.
-If you see these squiggly lines, open the VS Quick Actions (CTRL + '.') and select the option to ad it to the public API.
+If you see these squiggly lines, open the VS Quick Actions (CTRL + '.') and select the option to and it to the public API.
   - This only lists APIs that have NOT already been shipped to customers.
 So, these can still change.

 ## Adding to the rest of the repo
-- VS Should have already registered your CS projec in the corresponding solution (`.sln`) and solution filter (`.slnf`) files.
+- VS Should have already registered your `.csproj` in the corresponding solution (`.sln`) and solution filter (`.slnf`) files.
 See this [Example](https://github.com/dotnet/aspnetcore/pull/41945/files#diff-cd977e0a76b37d35c04d9d819ea66ef8a35d9ef7f86a9a7c774d751e8119db4fR1713-R11118)
   - If VS has not already modified these files, make sure to add it manually as is visible in the example listed above.
 - Add the following new line to the `eng/ProjectReferences.props` file to include your new project:
     ```XML
     <ProjectReferenceProvider Include="[Your project id]" ProjectPath="$(RepoRoot)src\[Rest of the path to your project]" />
     ```
-- Add the following new line to the `eng/SharedFramework.Local.props` file to include your new project:
+- (OPTIONAL: only necessary if you want to add your project to the SharedFX API)Add the following new line to the `eng/SharedFramework.Local.props` file to include your new project:
     ```XML
     <AspNetCoreAppReference Include="[Your project id]" />
     ```